There are so many questions about Peloton bike pedals. I mean, hundreds.

 You can buy replacement pedals at any cycling shop you’d like.
 If you don’t have a local one you can visit, I would recommend checking out these retailers below.

-Finally, remember this: if you don’t want to change the shoes that came with your Peloton, you’re going to need to purchase replacement pedals that take the Look Delta cleat.
+Finally, remember this: if you don’t want to change the shoes that came with your Peloton, if you do decide to purchase replacement pedals, make sure they are the kind that take the Look Delta cleat.

 Why is the threading backwards on my Peloton pedals?

 The threading actually isn’t backwards.
 It is standard for the right bike pedals and left bike pedals to thread differently.
 This is done so that as you’re pedaling forwards or backwards, you are not, unknowingly, unscrewing your pedal.